Texting and driving statistics 2022

 Texting and driving laws state by state

 Laws vary by state, so it’s crucial to review the specific texting and driving laws that affect your area.
 This is a comprehensive, state-by-state listing of current U.S. texting and driving laws from the Governors Highway Safety Association (GHSA).

 How texting and driving impacts car insurance rates

 Car insurance premiums are all based on risk, calculated for each individual based on a specific set of rate factors that determine how much you pay for your coverage each year.
-This includes everything from where you live and the kind of car you drive to your credit score, driving history, and claims record.
+This includes everything from where you live and the kind of car you drive to your credit score (in most states), driving history and claims record.

-Be sure to always shop and compare car insurance quotes each year to find the best car insurance provider for you.
+It’s typically a good idea to shop and compare car insurance quotes each year to find the best car insurance provider for you.
 Car insurance can get particularly pricey when you have a texting and driving offense on your driving record, so be sure to also consider the cheapest car insurance companies in your state to find a policy that’s affordable for you.

 How to prevent texting and driving

-Prevention of texting and driving starts at home.
 Governments and organizations can do their best to deter the practice with harsh penalties and required driver education, but the truth is that it is a personal habit that you have to commit to breaking yourself.
 The easiest and simplest way to prevent texting and driving is don’t text and drive.

 It’s easier said than done, but these are some tips to help you stop texting and driving when you are behind the wheel.